Suzuki DR-Z400

 The Suzuki DR-Z400 is a dual-sport motorcycle manufactured by Suzuki beginning in 2000.
 It is powered by a single-cylinder, 398 cc, carbureted, liquid-cooled four-stroke engine.

+History

 Kawasaki marketed a private labeled version of the DR-Z known as the KLX400 – it is nearly identical to the DR-Z400 except for bodywork and some accessories.

 The DR-Z is used by the Australian Army and is slightly modified for the Army role.

 The DR-Z400 has been produced in four variants: